telerik/kendo-ui-core/docs/web/scheduler/resources.md

         },
         // Second resource type definition
         {
-          field: "atendees", // The field of the scheduler event which contains the resource identifier
+          field: "attendees", // The field of the scheduler event which contains the resource identifier
-          title: "Atendees", // The label displayed in the scheduler edit form for this resource
+          title: "Attendees", // The label displayed in the scheduler edit form for this resource
           dataSource: [
             {
                 text: "Alex", // Text of the resource instance